 This is a Saturday class that includes one hour of classroom instruction and two hours of outside hands-on instruction utilizing Fairplex facilities.
 The curriculum will include an emphasis on parks and landscape maintenance.
 Units taught will consist of: Careers, Soils, Plant Propagation, Water Management, Fertilizers, Weeds, Insects, Plant Diseases, Turf Management, and Landscape Design.
 CTEC is partnering with San Antonio ROP (Bonita USD & Pomona USD), and Cal Poly College of Agriculture.

-- Water Technology and Conservation
+- Water Technology and Green Utilities

 California faces increased water demands due to population growth and economic development at a time when the stresses on available water supplies are worsening.
 The goal of this class is to prepare students to test for California State Distribution and Water Conservation Certificates.